-Wabash College Campus Tour

-David A. Phillips and John F. Zimmerman, Emeritus Professors of Chemistry
+Wabash College Campus Tour David A. Phillips and John F. Zimmerman, Emeritus Professors of Chemistry

-Wabash College: Buildings and Important Landmarks

-Welcome to Wabash College.
+Wabash College: Buildings and Important Landmarks David A. Phillips and John F. Zimmerman, Emeritus Professors of Chemistry Welcome to Wabash College.
 In this walking tour we will visit the major buildings and most important landmarks on campus.
 For those of you who are unable to visit campus, this document contains enough pictures to enable you to use it for a virtual tour.
 The tour is divided into four sections.
 The first takes you to the buildings surrounding the Mall.
-The other three visit east campus (Fine Arts Center, etc.), Wabash Avenue, and southwest campus (athletic facilities, new student housing, and the Malcolm X Institute).
+The other three visit east campus (Fine Arts Center, etc.), Wabash Avenue, and southwest campus (athletic facilities and Malcolm X Institute).
 To minimize the retracing of steps, each component is designed as a loop.
 At the end of this document you will find brief discussions of two houses located at some distance from campus: the home of President Charles White (1841-61), and the Elston Homestead - official residence of Wabash presidents since 1966.
 The tour is set in a historical context.
 Buildings that disappeared years ago are pictured, and a small amount of historical background is provided.
 Included are discussions of rooms and other spaces named after presidents, faculty and coaches who devoted their lives to the college.
 Some of them go back to the early days of Wabash, but others will be familiar to many of you.
 We hope you enjoy your campus tour.

+Printed copies of this document are available for purchase in the college bookstore.

 Table of Contents

-The Historic Campus (3-4) Around the Mall (5-13) East Campus (14-15) Wabash Avenue (16-18) Malcolm X Institute, New Student Housing, and Athletic Facilities (18-23) Citations (23) Two Presidents' Homes (24)
+The Historic Campus (1-2)

+Around the Mall (3-11)

+East Campus (12-13)

+Wabash Avenue (14-16)

+Malcolm X Institute and Athletic Facilities (16-20)

+Citations (20)

+Two Presidents' Homes (21)

-Campus Map (25)
+Campus Map (back cover)